Written by Mark Sanchez

 Rua’s view comes amid a continued strong M&A market that’s driven by buyers seeking to grow and financial investors such as private equity firms looking to put their capital to work, according to West Michigan business brokers and M&A attorneys.

 During the last week of May and first week of June, MiBiz contacted a variety of local M&A professionals to gauge current activity and what’s ahead for the rest of 2017.
-All were of the opinion that the good market will continue at least through the year, with high competition among buyers for deals.
+All were of the opinion that the good market will continue at least through the year, with high competition among buyers for hausarbeit schreiben lassen.

 “If you’re looking to get out … now is a really good time to do it because you still have a really good buyer group out there,” said Mike Teeter, managing partner at M&A firm InVictus LLC in Spring Lake that works in the middle market.